othomantegazza/sunday-blues/content/post/2019-06-23-genetic-privacy.md

 Last, the most complicated, is what can be told about you from a sample of your DNA, once we have attributed a meaning to the unique sequence changes (polymorphisms) that make up your DNA.
 Again, we don't know exactly, but probably a lot.
 For example, things that can be guessed are:

 - Your [physical aspect](https://snapshot.parabon-nanolabs.com/).
-- Which [illness](https://www.technologyreview.com/s/610251/forecasts-of-genetic-fate-just-got-a-lot-more-accurate/) you are likely to develop, and [which treatment](https://ghr.nlm.nih.gov/primer/genomicresearch/pharmacogenomics) is more likey to succeed.
+- Which [illness](https://www.technologyreview.com/s/610251/forecasts-of-genetic-fate-just-got-a-lot-more-accurate/) you are likely to develop, and [which treatment](https://ghr.nlm.nih.gov/primer/genomicresearch/pharmacogenomics) is more likely to succeed.
 - Take this with a pinch of salt; your [intelligence](https://www.nature.com/articles/nrg.2017.104) and [behavior](https://www.nature.com/articles/s41598-017-10821-0?), or your [tendency toward taking risks](https://www.biorxiv.org/content/10.1101/261081v2).